pksunkara/semicolon/README.md

 * `⁏;` - Jump to a label if top item is zero (*param:* label)
 * `⁏⁏` - Jump to a label if top item is negative (*param:* label)
 * `s;` - Exit the program

-I also half-developed one other esoteric language imitating the genome sequence.
-You can check it [here](https://github.com/pksunkara/genome).

 If you like this project, please watch this and [follow](http://github.com/users/follow?target=pksunkara) me.